danieljprice/splash/docs/settings.rst

 units is simply to edit this file yourself in any text editor (the format is fairly self-explanatory).
 To revert to the default unit settings simply delete this file.
-To revert to code units turn “use physical units” off in the d)ata menu.
+To revert to code units turn “use physical units” off in the :ref:`sec:menu-d`.

 A further example of where this option can be useful is where the :math:`y-`\ axis looks crowded because the numeric axis labels read